IPP 2 – Use and Disclosure

 A record of a reasonable belief the disclosure is reasonably necessary should comply with the requirements of IPP 2.2.

-IPP 2.2: Written notes of uses/disclosures under IPP 2.1(g) to law enforcement agencies
+IPP 2.2: Written notes of uses and disclosures under IPP 2.1(g) to law enforcement agencies

 The note should specify at least the following information: